-4.3.1 The company uses factual and action information in the advertising process facts on the organization and about the products being advertised.
+The research study revealed that the "company uses factual information in the advertising process" with a mean of 4.196 and a standard deviation 0.669 and for the statement that "the advertising messages give actual awareness to prospective clients" the respondents agreed with a mean of 4.161 and a standard deviation of 0.626.
+Respondents in the study agree that the company uses researched and facts on the organization and about the products being advertised.
 This allows the organization to give the required information and awareness on the products advertised.
 This allows the organization to advertise right and attract the right segment of customers and this largely influences the sustainability of the organization.

-This finding is related to Gray, (2011) who explain that the informative advertising gives factual information to the consumer, while the emotional advertising consists in an emotional game which has as goal to favorable influence the decision of the consumer.
+This finding is related to Gray, (2011) who explain that the informative advertising gives factual information to the consumer, while the emotional advertising consists in an emotional game which has as goal to favourable influence the decision of the consumer.
 There are many situations when combined alternatives are needed and they consist in various emotional games which are used as arguments for a certain way of acting on target-groups and individual consumers.
 Every time when these advertising efforts are focused on getting the consumers to do what the advertiser wants through subversive manners that lack the truth, we can say this is manipulation.